jdaster64/ttyd-utils/source/README.md

 * *NOTE: --rel must be specified as a relative path, and should contain a single \* wildcard.*

-**Side-note**, if you're most interested in using these scripts as reference to hex-edit the DOL or RELs, the symbol maps generated in Step 3 will tell you the section-relative address of each symbol in the game, and you can add those addresses to the file-level start addresses for their respective section listed
+**As a side note**, if you're most interested in using these scripts as reference to hex-edit the DOL or RELs, the symbol maps generated in Step 3 will tell you the section-relative address of each symbol in the game, and you can add those addresses to the file-level start addresses for their respective section listed